appbaseio/Docs/content/docs/interactive/javascript.md

 appbase-js API methods provide full <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html" target="_blank">Query DSL</a> support and there are lots of use-cases that are unlocked by constructing various types of queries.
 Feel free to use our <a href="https://opensource.appbase.io/mirage/" target="_blank">GUI query explorer</a> to construct complex queries easily.

 There are many more methods provided by the appbase-js API other than the ones we used.
-Do check out our full <a href="https://docs.appbase.io/javascript/api-reference.html" target="_blank">JavaScript API Reference</a> to dive deeper.
+You can check out the full <a href="https://docs.appbase.io/javascript/api-reference.html" target="_blank">JavaScript API Reference here</a>.